Namaste Restaurant – Rio Rancho, New Mexico

 You might notice that my rating for Namaste is the highest I’ve accorded to any Indian restaurant in New Mexico.
 Namaste may not be as big or ostentatious as its competition, but in my estimation, it’s much better.
 My friend and colleague Tushar Desai, a Bombay native and globetrotter who’s traveled extensively across the fruited plain as a project manager for Microsoft confirms this, saying Namaste is in the top three to five Indian restaurants at which he’s dined in North America.
 That’s exceedingly high praise from a true connoisseur whose opinion I value.

 On November 14th, 2015, Namaste launched its second location in the Albuquerque metropolitan area.
 Located at 110 Yale in the University of New Mexico area, the new location will bring the best Indian food in the state to a wider demographic.
 With its proximity to a wider base, look for Namaste to earn “best Indian food” perennially.
 Namaste’s walls are festooned by framed certificates naming it among Albuquerque’s top five Indian restaurants by Albuquerque The Magazine voters.
-Methinks with greater proximity to a wider voting populace, Namaste will take its rightful place as the Duke City area’s very best.
+Methinks with greater proximity to a wider voting populace, you can replace the the term “among the best” with “the very best.”

 The only thing that could have improved our visits to Namaste would have been sharing our meal with Srini, who in his infinite politeness, tells me I can still call him Kolli as long as I call him friend.

 Rio Rancho, New Mexico

 # OF VISITS: 13